heppu/irc-bot/README.md

 # IRC-bot
-This is IRC bot written in golang.
-It has two modules; ops and wanha.
+IRC bot written in golang which has two module:

 ## ops
 This module keeps track how many ops each user has (incremental credentials).